michael2012z/BitBible/markdown/KJV/files/Ezra.md

 49. The children of Uzza, the children of Paseah, the children of Besai,

-50. The children of Asnah, the children of Mehunim, the children of Nephusim,Nephusim: also called, Nephishesim
+50. The children of Asnah, the children of Mehunim, the children of Nephusim,

 51. The children of Bakbuk, the children of Hakupha, the children of Harhur,

-52. The children of Bazluth, the children of Mehida, the children of Harsha,Bazluth: also called, Bazlith
+52. The children of Bazluth, the children of Mehida, the children of Harsha,

 53. The children of Barkos, the children of Sisera, the children of Thamah,

 54. The children of Neziah, the children of Hatipha.

-55. The children of Solomon’s servants: the children of Sotai, the children of Sophereth, the children of Peruda,Peruda: also called, Perida
+55. The children of Solomon’s servants: the children of Sotai, the children of Sophereth, the children of Peruda,

 56. The children of Jaalah, the children of Darkon, the children of Giddel,

-57. The children of Shephatiah, the children of Hattil, the children of Pochereth of Zebaim, the children of Ami.Ami: also called, Amon
+57. The children of Shephatiah, the children of Hattil, the children of Pochereth of Zebaim, the children of Ami.

 58. All the Nethinims, and the children of Solomon’s servants, were three hundred ninety and two.

-59. And these were they which went up from Tel–melah, Tel–harsa, Cherub, Addan, and Immer: but they could not shew their father’s house, and their seed, whether they were of Israel:Addan: also called, Addonseed: or, pedigree
+59. And these were they which went up from Tel–melah, Tel–harsa, Cherub, Addan, and Immer: but they could not shew their father’s house, and their seed, whether they were of Israel:

 60. The children of Delaiah, the children of Tobiah, the children of Nekoda, six hundred fifty and two.

 61. And of the children of the priests: the children of Habaiah, the children of Koz, the children of Barzillai; which took a wife of the daughters of Barzillai the Gileadite, and was called after their name:

-62. These sought their register among those that were reckoned by genealogy, but they were not found: therefore were they, as polluted, put from the priesthood.were they…: Heb. they were polluted from the priesthood
+62. These sought their register among those that were reckoned by genealogy, but they were not found: therefore were they, as polluted, put from the priesthood.

-63. And the Tirshatha said unto them, that they should not eat of the most holy things, till there stood up a priest with Urim and with Thummim.Tirshatha: or, governor
+63. And the Tirshatha said unto them, that they should not eat of the most holy things, till there stood up a priest with Urim and with Thummim.

 64. The whole congregation together was forty and two thousand three hundred and threescore,